andrew/ultimate-awesome/README.md

 - [Awesome-Vision-Attentions](https://github.com/MenghaoGuo/Awesome-Vision-Attentions) - Summary of related papers on visual attention.
 Related code will be released based on Jittor gradually.    .
 - [awesome-nostr](https://github.com/aljazceru/awesome-nostr) - Nostr.net - awesome-nostr is a collection of projects and resources built on nostr to help developers and users find new things .
 - [awesome-musicdsp](https://github.com/olilarkin/awesome-musicdsp) - A curated list of my favourite music DSP and audio programming resources.
+- [awesome-vibe-coding](https://github.com/filipecalegario/awesome-vibe-coding) - A curated list of vibe coding references, collaborating with AI to write code.
 - [Awesome-AI](https://github.com/runningcheese/Awesome-AI) - Awesome AI，你的《人工智能指南》！.
 - [awesome-startup-credits](https://github.com/dakshshah96/awesome-startup-credits) - ✨ A collection of awesome companies offering free/discounted plans for eligible startups.
 - [awesome-ChatGPT-repositories](https://github.com/taishi-i/awesome-ChatGPT-repositories) - A curated list of resources dedicated to open source GitHub repositories related to ChatGPT and OpenAI API.